DaJoker29/worldbuilding-project-omd/People/Asma Umberlee.md

 **Secret**
 What no one knows about Asma is that the devil who killed her mother never left town.
 In fact, he remains here, trapped inside Asma's mind.

-After ingesting the soul of her mother, the incubus became ensnared through some mystery she cannot explain—perhaps an early showing of her innate magical force.
-Since then, she carries him in a twisted symbiotic relationship—occasionally granting her power to ensure her (and his) survival while she searches for ways to destroy him.
+Through some unknown circumstance, after claiming the soul of her mother the Incubus became ensnared within the mind of a two-year old—perhaps an early showing of her innate magical force.
+Since then, he has tormented her with waking nightmares in the hopes that cracking her psyche will provide him an opportunity to escape. in a twisted symbiotic relationship—occasionally granting her power to ensure her (and his) survival while she constantly reads, searching for ways to destroy him.

 This is one reason she has taken residence in the ghostly [[Xenavere Manor]] as the overwhelming psychic energy from the spectral forms keeps the fiend at bay.
 Otherwise, he will inundate her with tormenting images and walking nightmares in the hopes of breaking her resolve and gaining his freedom.